What do College Advisers do as part of AdviseMI?

 When is the application deadline?

 AdviseMI will continue to hire until all placements are filled; however, we recommend submitting an application as soon as possible to ensure applicants are able to interview at as many high schools as they would like.
-We begin reviewing applications at the beginning of March.
+Applications are reviewed on an ongoing basis.

 What is a living stipend?

 A living stipend is the amount you are paid during your year of service.
-AmeriCorps members with AdviseMI are paid bi-weekly, and their living stipend ($25,000/year) is divided between the pay periods of their service year.
+AmeriCorps members with AdviseMI are paid bi-weekly, and their living stipend of $30,000/year (anticipated for 2022-23) is divided between the pay periods of their service year.

 What is the education award?

 After successfully completing your AmeriCorps term of service and enrolling in the National Service Trust, you are eligible to receive the Segal AmeriCorps Education Award.
 You can use the award to repay qualified student loans and to pay current educational expenses at eligible institutions of higher education and training programs.
-Members have up to 7 years to use this award.
-For the 2021-2022 year, the amount of the award is $6,345.
+Members have up to seven years to use this award.
+For the 2022-2023 year, the amount of the award is $6,495.
 Individuals may only earn the equivalent of two full-time education awards during their lifetime.

 Can I defer student loans during my service with AmeriCorps?